 COURSE 5 PRIVACY NOTICE OBJECTIVE

-This privacy notice will tell you about what we collect and do with your personal information when you visit Course5 website or interact with us for various services or fill your personal information to contact us or wants to access our services where we process your personal information.
+This privacy notice will tell you about what we collect and do with your personal information when you visit the Course5 website or interact with us for various services or fill in your personal information to contact us or want to access our services where we process your personal information.

 Course5 is a global analytics provider that drives digital transformation through analytics, insights, and Artificial Intelligence (AI).
 Course5 Intelligence helps businesses make the most effective strategic and tactical moves relating to their customers, markets, and competition.
 Course5 Intelligence leverages rapid advances in Artificial Intelligence and Machine Learning to create disruptive technologies and accelerators for analytics, digital, and research solutions that provide significant and long-term value to their clients.